DETAILED ACTION

 a communication interface configured to:

-sending, by a first network device, a first request to a data analytics network device, wherein the first request is for requesting network performance information, and
+sending a first request to a data analytics network device, wherein the first request is for requesting network performance information, and area of interest, expected number of UEs of this ASP in the Area of Interest) following the procedure and services described in TS 23.288”).

-determining, by the first network device, a first policy based on the first network performance information (Section 6.1.2.4, “Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy and existing background transfer policies) one or more background transfer policies”);
+determining a first policy for the first area comprising one or more background data transfer policies based on the first network performance information (Section 6.1.2.4, “Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy and existing background transfer policies) one or more background transfer policies”);

-receiving, by the first network device, second network performance information from the data analytics network device, wherein the second network performance information is network performance information obtained by degrading the first network performance information (Section 6.1.2.4, below Note 7: “When the PCF knows that the network performance in the area of interest goes below the criteria set by the operator from the NWDAF as described in TS 23.288”);
+receiving second network performance information from the data analytics network device, wherein the second network performance information is degraded network performance information compared with the first network performance information (Section 6.1.2.4, below Note 7: “When the PCF knows that the network performance in the area of interest goes below the criteria set by the operator from the NWDAF as described in TS 23.288”);

 determining, by the first network device, a second policy for the first area based on the second network performance information, wherein the second policy comprises one or more background data transfer policies (Section 6.1.2.4, below Note 7: “When the PCF knows, from the NWDAF as described in TS 23.288 [24], that the network performance in the area of interest goes below the criteria set by the operator, the PCF retrieves all the background transfer policies from the UDR, check the BDT policies that are not applicable due to the degradation of the network performance and calculates a list of new candidate BDT policies for the ASP to select”); and